HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_2_video/README.md

 ## Using SAM2 with Label Studio (tutorial)
 [![Connecting SAM2 Model to Label Studio for Image Annotation ](https://img.youtube.com/vi/FTg8P8z4RgY/0.jpg)](https://www.youtube.com/watch?v=FTg8P8z4RgY)

-Note that as of 8/1/2024, SAM2 only runs on GPU.

 ## Running from source